 Best DSLR for Tweens: Canon EOS Rebel

 Is your tween really ready to level up their skills?
 It may be time they invest in a DSLR.

-The Canon EOS Rebel is an excellent entry level DSLR, meaning that what you see in the viewfinder is what you will get in the image.
+The Canon EOS Rebel is an excellent entry-level DSLR, meaning that what you see in the viewfinder is what you will get in the image.
 It features an interchangeable lens with the macro lens allowing your tween to take sharp photos of tiny objects as well as landscapes.

 The superzoom lenses allow your tween to tackle pics of distant objects.
-With a modern DIGIC eight CMOS, APS-C sensor of 24.1 MP, nine-point AF system, five fps continuous shooting, and microphone input for videography.
+With a modern DIGIC eight CMOS, APS-C sensor of 24.1 MP, a nine-point AF system, five fps continuous shooting, and microphone input for videography.

 It also has built-in WI-FI, NFC, Bluetooth, and HDMI connectivity.
 It also features a classic 18-55mm f/3.5-5.6 IS STM lens.
 This bundle comes with a memory card, deluxe padded camera case, flashlight, three pieces filter kit, and more to ensure your tween can also use it for long-distance photo situations like sporting.

 We love it because:

 - It features an LCD screen with live-view capability

 - It has great pre-set modes, which is great for beginners who are still not confident to shoot manually

 - It has video recording capabilities too